berkaysnys/MLOpsAssessment/README.md

 # MLOpsAssessment - House Price Prediction

 ## Project Overview
 This project is part of an MLOps assessment.
 It predicts house prices using data from the Melbourne Housing Market dataset.
-The core of the project includes a machine learning model (XGBoost) trained to predict housing prices based on specific features, deployed via a Flask web application.
+The core of the project includes a machine learning model (XGBoost) trained to predict housing prices based on specific features.

 ---